 CPU Bottleneck, What Is It?

-GPUs are robust and manage all the visuals for video games.
+GPUs are potent and manage all the visuals for video games.
 Consequently, if the CPU is slow when compared to the GPU, users will experience slow and uneven video, leading to a reduced overall speed.

 How Do I Know If I’m CPU Bottlenecked?

-So, as you enhance to quicker and quicker processors, the bottleneck is reduced, but it still exists.
+So, as you enhance to quicker and swifter processors, the bottleneck is reduced, but it still exists.
 Even contemporary processors like the Ryzen 5600X bottleneck GPUs, and if you upgrade to a top-of-the-line Ryzen 5950X, the difference in performance won’t be substantial.

 How To Get Rid Of A CPU Bottleneck